Simgumdo: History

-Shim Gum Do emerged from the enlightenment of the monk Won Gwang, born as Chang Sik Kim, during a 100-day meditation and prayer retreat at Hwagyesa temple in Seoul, South Korea, in 1965.
-In 1971, Kim Changsik established the Korean Shim Gum Do Association and began teaching Shim Gum Do in South Korea.
+Shim Gum Do emerged from the enlightenment of Chang Sik Kim, during a 100-day meditation and prayer retreat at Hwagyesa temple in Seoul, South Korea, in 1965.
+In 1971, Chang Sik Kim established the Korean Shim Gum Do Association and began teaching Shim Gum Do in South Korea.
 He moved to the United States in 1974, and, in 1978 he established American Buddhist Shim Gum Do Association.

 The main temple, Shim Gwang Sa, was built in Boston, Massachusetts.
 The World Shim Gum Do Association was established there as the world's center of Shim Gum Do Associations.
 The central component of the system is a series of 330 forms (choreographed sequences of techniques) using the sword.
 The system also includes forms using two swords, a long staff, a short staff, and empty hands, as well as a series of 3000 self-defense techniques called Ho Shin Sul.

 Shim Gum Do schools have existed in Italy, Japan, Poland, France, and Norway.
 The headquarters of the World Shim Gum Do Association as well as the American Buddhist Shim Gum Do Association is Shim Gwang Sa temple located in Brighton, Massachusetts.